Expand all

 |

-- Medical reporting not currently on the claim file
+- Medical reporting not currently on the claim file.

-- Medical assessment such as a medical status exam, independent medical examination, functional capacity evaluation, etc.)
+- Medical assessment such as a medical status exam, independent medical examination, functional capacity evaluation, etc.

-- Investigation by the WCB Investigation unit to help gather information that has been difficult to obtain.
+- Investigation by the WCB Investigation Unit to help gather information that has been difficult to obtain.

 - The services to be provided during the investigation period to promote a safe and sustainable return to work, and to minimize the impact of delays in obtaining authorization for required treatment.
+Refer to the Services for worker support during a reopen investigation section.

 |